Saaappi/HelpMePlay/README.md

   - Add a button within the Skyriding talent interface for streamlined talent selection.
 - War Mode
   - When enabled, War Mode will automatically toggle upon entering Orgrimmar or Stormwind City while between levels 20 and 60.
+- Automatic Innkeeper Bind
+  - Automatically accepts the popup to set your hearthstone.
 - Always Compare Items
   - By default, Blizzard displays the comparison tooltip when hovering over any equippable item.
 To toggle this functionality, uncheck this button.